rid00z/FreshMvvm/README.md

 ### Switching out NavigationStacks on the Xamarin.Forms MainPage

-There’s some cases in a Xamarin.Forms you might want to run multiple navigation stacks.
+There's some cases in Xamarin.Forms you might want to run multiple navigation stacks.
 A good example of this is when you have a navigation stack for the authentication and a stack for the primary area of your application.

 To begin with we can setup some names for our navigation containers.
 ```csharp
 public class NavigationContainerNames
 {
     public const string AuthenticationContainer = "AuthenticationContainer";
     public const string MainContainer = "MainContainer";
 }
 ```

 Then we can create our two navigation containers and assign to the MainPage.